janosjanka/partnerinfo/README.md

 ## Content Management

 You can easily create both layout and landing pages with a few clicks as you can do it in most of content management systems.
 This is not a big deal :-) The most important thing is that Partnerinfo uses pure JavaScript modules instead of slow server-side modules.
-If you are an SPA or experienced JavaScript developer, you will prefer a more user-experience oriented, JavaScript-based module system to legacy CMS modules.
+If you are used to develop strongly JavaScript-based SPA applications, you will prefer a more user-experience oriented module system to legacy (server-side rendered) CMS modules.

 ## Logging & Rule-based filters